ricardolonga/ear-arquillian-tests/README.md

 - api: the API describing the EJB
 - impl: the EJB implementation
-- ear: the configuration to create an EAR containing the EJB
+- ear: the configuration to create an EAR containing the
-- test: the arquillian tests calling the EJB inside the EAR
+- test: the arquillian tests (one for remote, one for local lookup) calling the EJB inside the EAR

 To build it and run the test, the following steps must be done: